scalableminds/webknossos/docs/data_formats.md

     * `dataLayers.wkwResolutions.resolution`: Either a scalar integer (e.g. `1`, `2` or `4`) or a 3-tuple (e.g. `2, 2, 1`) for non-uniform magnifications. *Only for WKW datasets.*
     * `dataLayers.wkwResolutions.cubeLength`: The cube size of the WKW cube files.
 Usually is `1024`. *Only for WKW datasets.*

   + `dataLayers.sections`: Holds information about the sections in the layer.
-Usually a dataset only has one section. *Only for KNOSSOS datasets.*
+Usually, a dataset only has one section. *Only for KNOSSOS datasets.*
     * `dataLayers.sections.boundingBox`: Same as `dataLayers.boundingBox` but for a section. *Only for KNOSSOS datasets.*
     * `dataLayers.sections.resolutions`: Contains an array of the available magnification steps, e.g. `[1, 2, 4, 8]`.
 Does not support non-uniform magnifications. *Only for KNOSSOS datasets.*